 When does vocational rehabilitation come to an end?

-If you can’t go back to your old job and you can’t find a new job, the vocational rehabilitation provided by ACC stops when you’re able to work full-time in some job for which you’re suited by your training, experience and so on (that is, when you have “vocational independence”).
+If you can’t go back to your old job and you can’t find a new job, the vocational rehabilitation provided by ACC stops when you’re able to work full-time in some job that you’re suited for because of your training, experience and so on (that is, when you have “vocational independence”).

-But ACC doesn’t have to keep helping until you actually have a job.
+But ACC doesn’t have to keep helping you until you actually have a job.